Flick-a-Record Workshop

-18.4.2026 & 19.4.2026 | Flick-a-Record Workshop | 13:00 – 18:00 | Setzkasten – modul | Hernalser Hauptstrasse 31, 1170 Wien
+18.4. & 19.4.2026 | Flick-a-Record | 13:00 – 18:00 | Setzkasten modul | Hernalser Hauptstrasse 31, 1170 Wien

-Samstag 18.04.2026 & Sonntag 19.04.2026 | 13:00 – 18:00
+Samstag 18.04. & Sonntag 19.04. | 13:00 – 18:00

 Number of participants: 8 – 10 first come first serve

-Please register by writing to setzkastenwien[ät]gmail[dot}com
+Please register by writing to setzkastenwien[ät]gmail[döt}com

 Language: English/German

-The “flick-a-record” workshop aims to explore the turntable as a sound machine and animation device.
-At the intersection of sound art, pre-cinema, and D.I.Y. culture, this workshop invites participants to experiment with the potential of a rotating disc to simultaneously produce sound and animation.
+The Flick-a-Record workshop aims to explore the turntable as a sound machine and animation device.
+At the intersection of sound art, pre-cinema and D.I.Y. culture, this workshop invites participants to experiment with the potential of a rotating disc to simultaneously produce sound and moving images.
+Inspired by early optical illusion devices such as the phenakistiscope¹ this workshop offers an accessible and experimental approach to making animated records.

-Inspired by early optical illusion devices such as the Zoetrope, this workshop offers an accessible and experimental approach to making animated records.
-Participants will design a sequence of shapes and images to be displayed in a circular grid, using drawings, patterns, collages and digital tools.
+Guided by Stephanie Castonguay (CAN) and Stefan Voglsinger (AUT), participants will first create a flexible replica of a vinyl record using everyday materials to create an experimental sound object.
+Inspired by historical animation techniques, participants will then design a sequence of shapes and images to be displayed in a circular grid using drawings, patterns, collages, digital tools and prints.
 When placed on a rotating turntable, this disc will produce an optical animation based on the principle of persistence of vision, while the molded surface will generate a lo-fi sound texture.

-Designed as a collaborative laboratory, the workshop offers a reinterpretation of a common medium, the vinyl record, in order to explore its potential as a graphic surface, sound sculpture, and kinetic device.
+Designed as a collaborative laboratory, the workshop offers a reinterpretation of a common medium, the vinyl record, in order to explore its potential as a graphic surface, sound sculpture and kinetic device.
 No prior experience is necessary.

 * * *